egarcia1868/MVC-proof-of-concept/README.md

 ### Screenshot

-![Screenshot!](/public/assets/img/EatDaBurger.png?raw=true "Screenshot of the Eat-Da-Burger app") This is how the App looks if I have Mushroom Swiss, Chilantro, and El Diablo burgers added and not devoured, and a Hat Creek and Big Mac already devoured.
+![Screenshot!](/public/assets/img/EatDaBurger.png?raw=true "Screenshot of the Eat-Da-Burger app") This is how the app looks if I have Mushroom Swiss, Chilantro, and El Diablo burgers added and not devoured, and a Hat Creek, Big Mac, and a McDouble already devoured.

 ## Built With